windelbouwman/virtualcan/README.md

-# Zero-M-can
+# Virtual CAN bus

-Can bus over zeromq sockets.
-Send messages over a virtual can bus.
+Virtual [CAN bus](https://en.wikipedia.org/wiki/CAN_bus).
+Send CAN messages over a virtual can bus.

+# Use case

+A virtual can bus can be useful during development of a CAN based system.

+# Roadmap

+- C++ implementation of TCP client
+- Rust implementation of TCP client/server
+- C# implementation of TCP client

 # Design